akiomiyao/ped/README.md

 ```
 perl ped.pl target=ERR3063487,control=ERR3063486,ref=WBcel235
 ```
-- ERR3063487 sequence is after 250 generations of the nematoda (ERR3063486).
+- ERR3063487 sequence is after 250 generations of the nematode (ERR3063486).
   SNPs and SVs in ERR3063487 against ERR3063486, *i.e.* spontaneous mutations during 250 generations, will be saved in ERR3063487 directory.
-  If control is ommitted, polymorphisms against reference genome will be saved in target directory.
+  If control is omitted, polymorphisms against reference genome will be saved in target directory.
   If script runs without arguments, description of how to use the script will be shown.
 - If you want to make reference data separately,
 ```